xebialabs-community/xlr-jira-extension-plugin/README.md

   * `issueId` - Jira issue ID to check, e.g. SAN-672
   * `expectedStatus` - This is the Jira status to complete on, the task will poll until this status is met.
 This checks for a status name, e.g. "Resolved".
 To double check the case of a status, export an issue to XML and check the value of the status field.
   * `pollInterval` - Interval in seconds between polling actions
++ Get All Sprints - Get all sprints for a certain board name
+  * `jiraServer` - Jira server from the Configuration screen in XL Release
+  * `username` - Optional username override for the connection to Jira
+  * `password` - Optional password override for the connection to Jira
+  * `boardName` - Filters results to boards that match or partially match the specified name.
+  * `sprints` - Output property - Map containing Sprint Name and id.